educational-resources-and-services/bibletags-widget/README.md

   * How would this change my tagSets?? (no longer wordnum-based in the orig?)

 * Get rid of extra spaces I put in Gen 1:1 of oshb, or put them everywhere
-* have word selection work for original only without tags
 * decide what to do when they click on a translation work and there are no tags
 * Get Greek NT working
 * Get LXX working